EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 ### Cache

-We’re not integrating the cache environment as Spring persistent data and so we won’t be using the CrudRepository implementation for the cache repository.
-Instead let’s create the cache repository interface and create an implementation of it.
+We’re not going to integrate the cache environment as Spring persistent data, so we won’t be using the CrudRepository implementation for the cache repository.
+Instead, let’s create the cache repository interface and create an implementation of it.
 Caching is going to be used for quick activation and authentication responses.
-To achieve this we’re going to store and query simple key-value pairs in the Redis data structure.
+To achieve this we’re going to store and query simple key-value pairs with Redis.

 ### Repository